WiliamMelo01/EmpowerU-API/README.md

 ### Certificate Generation

 The issuance of certificates for completed courses is handled by the EmpowerU Certificate Generation Microservice.
-This microservice generates and sends certificates to students on email.
+This microservice generates certificates and sends them to students via email.
 For more details, visit the [EmpowerU Certificate Generation Microservice](https://github.com/WiliamMelo01/EmpoweruCertificateMicroserviceLambda).

 ## TODO